olonnye/olonnye/README.md

 <p align="center">
-  In recent years I have went from a self-taught freelance developer to a senior developer.
+  In recent years I have went from a self-taught freelance developer to a lead developer.
 Through my experiences, I've had new challenges that've taken me out my comfort zone as well as realized how much I still need to learn in order to reach my personal goals.
 </p>